A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Experimental Results

 \subsection{Field experiments}

-To evaluate and prove the applicability of the proposed motion planning approach in real-world applications, experiments with DJI F450 quadrotors~\cite{MRS2022ICUAS_HW} were performed in a mock-up scenario.
-The scenario depicted in Figure~\ref{fig:planner_base} with two~\acp{UAV} was considered.
-For ease of experimentation and taking into account the complexity of flying in such a safety-critical scenario as that of the power line, we simulated both power towers and cables along with the location of the refilling stations.
-Therefore, the~\acp{UAV} flew in a large workspace area tracking trajectories designed in MATLAB and validated in Gazebo, where the presence of those objects was taken into account.
-Videos with simulated and experimental results can be found in~\url{http://mrs.felk.cvut.cz/bird-diverter-ar}.
+Experiments were conducted to evaluate the practical application of the proposed motion planning approach using DJI F450 quadrotors~\cite{MRS2022ICUAS_HW, MRS2023JINT_HW} in a mock-up scenario.
+The scenario, shown in Figure~\ref{fig:planner_base}, involved two~\acp{UAV} operating in a workspace that included power towers, cables, and refilling stations.
+To facilitate experimentation and consider the safety-critical nature of the power line environment, we simulated these objects in MATLAB and validated the trajectories in Gazebo.
+Videos showcasing simulated and experimental results can be accessed at \url{http://mrs.felk.cvut.cz/bird-diverter-ar}.

-The system architecture is reported in Figure~\ref{fig:controlArchitecture}.
-The~\ac{STL} motion planner solves the optimization problem~\eqref{eq:optimizationProblemMotionPrimitives} for supplying the trajectories ($\mathbf{x}^\star$, $\mathbf{u}^\star$) and the heading angles $\psi$ to the multirotors.
-The trajectory generation is run one-shot, i.e., once at time $t_0$.
-The result is used as reference by the~\ac{UAV} trajectory tracking controller~\cite{Baca2020mrs}.
-As for the hardware, the~\acp{UAV} were equipped with an Intel NUC computer on board (an i7-8559U processor with 16GB of RAM) and the Pixhawk flight controller.
-The software stack was built on the Noetic Ninjemys release of the~\ac{ROS} running on Ubuntu 20.04.
-Further details are available in~\cite{MRS2022ICUAS_HW}.
+The system architecture, depicted in Figure~\ref{fig:controlArchitecture}, incorporates the~\ac{STL} motion planner, which solves the optimization problem~\eqref{eq:optimizationProblemMotionPrimitives} to generate trajectories (${^d}\mathbf{x}^\star$, ${^d}\mathbf{u}^\star$) and heading angles (${^d}\psi$) for the multi-rotors.
+The trajectory generation process is performed as a one-shot computation at time $t_0$, and the resulting trajectories serve as references for the~\ac{UAV} trajectory tracking controller~\cite{Baca2020mrs}.
+The~\acp{UAV} were equipped with an Intel NUC computer (i7-8559U processor with 16GB of RAM) and the Pixhawk flight controller.
+The software stack utilized the Noetic Ninjemys release of ROS running on Ubuntu 20.04.
+Further details can be found in~\cite{MRS2022ICUAS_HW, MRS2023JINT_HW}.